-(B1.1) Affix the red pen laser to the ring stand using a double clamp so that the laser beam can be aimed through the double slit and onto a piece of paper taped to the wall.
+(B1.1) Place the red laser onto the optics bench so that the laser beam can be aimed through the double slit and onto a piece of paper taped to the viewing screen.
 BE MINDFUL OF REFLECTIONS WHEN AIMING THE LASER THROUGH THE DOUBLE-SLIT SLIDE.
-The pen laser must be situated so that the power button is depressed by the clamp.
-There are several double slits on the slide having different spacings between slits and slit widths.
-Arrange the slide so the slits are oriented in the up-down direction with the slit spacing in the horizontal direction.
-The slide can be moved horizontally on the holder so that you can pass the laser through the different double slits.
+There are several double slits on the wheel having different spacings between slits and slit widths.
+The wheel can be rotated so that you can pass the laser through the different double slits.
 In what direction should the interference pattern be spread? (horizonatally or vertically?)

 Carefully aim the laser through double slit opening with the smallest spacing.
-The interference pattern should be observed on a sheet of paper taped to the wall.
+The interference pattern should be observed on a sheet of paper taped to the screen.
 Can you see the central peak and different orders of diffraction?
 Notice that the intensity of the peaks falls off at higher m, goes to zero and increases.
 This behavior is due to the diffraction from the finite width of the two slits.

-- (B1.2) How would you expect the interference pattern to change when you increased the slit spacing?
+(B1.2) How would you expect the interference pattern to change when you increased the slit spacing?
 Now move the slide and observe the interference pattern through the slit with the larger spacing.
-How does the interference pattern change when the spacing is larger? - (B1.3) Find the wavelength of light.
+How does the interference pattern change when the spacing is larger?

+(B1.3) Find the wavelength of light.
 (Try to measure the distances as accurately as possible.
 You will be comparing your results to the expected values).
 Go back to the slit with the smaller spacing.
 Observe the interference pattern and mark the positions of the peaks on the paper.
 Measure the distance between the highest order interference peaks that you can measure accurately, i.e. from the +m peak to the -m peak.
 This distance is larger than the separation between peaks and may be used to measure the wavelength more accurately.
 What is the m value for this peak?
 The measured distance is twice the value of y in figure 2.
 Measure the distance L, from the double slit to the screen.
-Calculate the value of $\sin \theta$ using the two measured distances.
+Calculate the value of sin θ using the two measured distances.
 Using the given value of the slit spacing, d, calculate the wavelength of red light.
 Compare the calculated values of the wavelength with the given values for the wavelength.
-What is the percent error? - (B1.4) What is the effect of changing the wavelength?
+What is the percent error?

+(B1.4) What is the effect of changing the wavelength?
 Predict the interference pattern that you expect when green light is used instead of red light? (green light has a shorter wavelength than red light).
-Explain how the value of θ would change for green light. - (B1.5) Repeat B1.3 using the green laser.
+Explain how the value of θ would change for green light.

+(B1.5) Repeat B1.3 using the green laser.
 Observe the pattern using the smaller slit spacing.
 Measure the distance from the central peak to the first order spacing.
 Is it larger or smaller than the distance found for red light?
 Calculate the value of the wavelength of light using the first order and highest mth order peak.
 How do the calculated results compare with the expected values?
 What is the percent error?